isaacs/blog.izs.me/src/posts/2015/09/how-to-apologize/index.md

 apologize, but if not, then we don’t.
 (For example, &ldquo;we apologize
 <em>if</em> this caused you <em>any</em> inconvenience&rdquo; vs &ldquo;we apologize for the
 inconvenience&rdquo;.)</li>
-<li>HOW AWEFUL ARE WE!
+<li>HOW AWFUL ARE WE!
 WOE, WOE UNTO US UNWORTHY SOULS WHO HAVE
 BESMIRCHED THE GOOD GRACES AND LEGACY OF YOUR TRUST AND GOODWILL!
 I HEAP DIRT UPON MYSELF, YOUR GRACE!
 SHAME!
 SHAME!
 I KISS THE HEMS OF YOUR GARMENTS, KNOWING THAT I AM UNWORTHY OF ANY &ndash; well, you